Brandography/wp-dev/README.md

-# WP DOCKER DEV & DEPLOY
+# Wordpress DEV & DEPLOY
+## Includes
+- PHPMyAdmin
+- Capistrano deploy tool

 ## Requirements
 - [docker-compose](https://docs.docker.com/compose/)
 - [Ruby](https://www.ruby-lang.org/en/) <= 2.3

-### Initialization
+## Initialization
 ```
 make init
 ```
 ### Install Wordpress
 This will install the latest version of Wordpress at the root of this project.
-You may whish to import an existing version of wordpress.
+If you whish to import an existing version of wordpress on your own, place it in the wordpress folder.
 ```
 make get-wp
 ```